tom-krieger/cis_security_hardening/README.md

   * reports that not all system command files are group-owned by root but the check searches for all files and not only these not having permissions /2000

 * CISCAT scanner for Redhat 7 STIG false positives:
-  * nosuid flag on home directries partitions is reported as missing but is set
+  * nosuid flag on home directory filesystems is reported as missing but is set
   * Tests for NFS settings report `failed` but no NFS is used

 ## Credits